-At the end, you’ll be prompted to connect to your company’s Facebook page.
+Finally, you’ll be prompted to connect to your company’s Facebook page.
 Go ahead and complete this step; if you don’t, you won’t be able to schedule posts automatically using third-party apps.

 Once you’ve completed that step, congratulations!
 You’re the proud owner of a new Instagram Business profile!

 Don’t worry, though; you don’t need to go out and buy the latest camera equipment.
 Your smartphone’s photo quality should be good enough.
-Instead, focus on being authentic, human, and relatable — with an aesthetically-appealing visual image to hook the audience.
+Instead, focus on being authentic, human, and relatable — with an aesthetically appealing visual image to hook the audience.